 You are also welcome to join the Bushcare group for Mort Bay Park run by Inner West Council.
 The group is supervised by the council’s biodiversity officer and meets on Thursdays at 9 am at the corner of Cameron and Church Streets.

 Weeding is an ongoing (=neverending) project and any help is appreciated – even the occasional 20 minutes.
 The most common weeds in the garden are: ehrharta, biden, fleabane, briza, cyperus eragrostis, kikuyu, pennisetum setaceum, paspalum, ‘pigeon grass’, ‘oat grass’, ‘summer grass’, ‘couch’, ‘fishbone fern’, ‘whiskey grass’, ‘asthma weed’.

 Remove the weeds and place them on the ground with roots free of soil and in the air.
 They can also be hung in trees, or placed on rocks or bushes.
 This may go against the grain for some tidy gardeners but they (the plants, not the gardeners) will soon die and help to build up the soil, suppress new weeds and keep in moisture.

 Flowering and seeding weeds:

-Collect these using the reusable bags available for this purpose in the large shed.
-Push them well under the black plastic sheets at the far northern end of the garden (by the paling fence) so they have no chance of reproducing.
+Collect these separately (there are reusable bags available for this purpose in the large shed).
+Then push the weeds well under the black plastic sheets at the far northern end of the garden (by the paling fence) so they have no chance of reproducing.